-Auto Extract Systems is the UK’s leading LEV company.
+Auto Extract Systems is the UK’s leading LEV company in workshop extraction.
 Over the last 20 years, we’ve helped thousands of businesses create pollution-free workplaces, and avoid a costly fee for intervention fines.

 We are experts in all things LEV, we can help your business become COSHH (Control of Substances Hazardous to Health) Regulation 2002 compliant with a tailored LEV solution.
 We provide comprehensive design, installation, maintenance and certification services across a range of industry sectors.
 Find out more about us here.